michel4j/mxdc/docs/html/_sources/index.rst.txt

     :width: 100%

 The tabs in previous versions of MxDC have been replaced by Pages (or Views) which can be switched using the buttons in the title bar.
-The Pages now named *Setup* -- previously "Beamline Setup", *Samples*, *Data* -- previously "Data Collection", *Scans* -- previously "Fluorescence Scans", and *Analysis* -- previously "Processing Results".
+The Pages are now named *Setup* -- previously "Beamline Setup", *Samples*, *Data* -- previously "Data Collection", *Scans* -- previously "Fluorescence Scans", and *Analysis* -- previously "Processing Results".
 The "Screening" tab in previous MxDC versions has been removed since the functionality is now available through *Automated* Data Acquisition in the *Data* View, and through the *Rastering* tool of the *Sample* View.